YakivGalkin/flutterbase-taxi/README.md

 * Directions API
 * Geocoding API

-Replace the _FLUTTERBASETAXI_API_KEY_ text placeholder with your Google API key in the following files:
+Replace the __FLUTTERBASETAXI_API_KEY__ text placeholder with your Google API key in the following files:
-* /lib/api/google_api.dart
+* lib/api/google_api.dart
-* /web/index.html
+* web/index.html

 Google Places APIs and Directions API cannot be used in browsers due to the CORS rules violation.
 As a workaround I deployed a simple CORS proxy server running in the google cloud.
 Path to this server s sored in 'prodApiProxy' variable declared in the 'lib/api/google_api.dart' file.

 ### Android & iOS

-Replace the _FLUTTERBASETAXI_API_KEY_ text placeholder with your Google API key in the /ios and /android project folders, make sure the following APIs are enabled:
+Replace the __FLUTTERBASETAXI_API_KEY__ text placeholder with your Google API key in the /ios/* and /android/* project folders, make sure the following APIs are enabled:

 * Maps SDK for Android